 The campus has been expanded over the years.
 Additions to the original buildings have included The Buckman Building which serves as the campus center for science and mathematics; Siena Hall which houses the 300-seat Hook Theatre, two art studios, a music studio, Davis Gymnasium, dining hall and St. Catherine Chapel; The Veritas Research Center housing a Library and Learning Commons, Tech Center, classrooms and theater-style Distance Learning Center, providing spaces for study and research for all students; and the R.D.
 Johnny Davis Early Childhood Center providing classroom space for our Littlest Stars and Suns.

-A Board of Trustees, consisting of parents, local leaders and representatives of the Dominican Sisters of Peace, currently operates the School.
+A Board of Trustees, consisting of parents, local leaders, and representatives of the Dominican Sisters of Peace, currently operates the School.
 Since its inception, the spirit of the Dominican Sisters has formed and guided the students, faculty, staff, and Board of Trustees and continues to do so.
-Over 165 years after its founding, the school offers the most technologically advanced curricula in the region, rigorous academics, highly competitive athletics and an impressive fine arts program while maintaining a humble nurturing environment rooted in the Dominican Pillars of Study, Prayer, Community, and Service.
+Now, 170 years after its founding, the school offers the most technologically advanced curricula in the region, rigorous academics, highly competitive athletics, and an impressive fine arts program while maintaining a humble nurturing environment rooted in the Dominican Pillars of Study, Prayer, Community, and Service.